Council members

 Stuart Lummis, Deputy Chair

 Mr Stuart Lummis has many years’ experience as a senior executive in ASX-listed groups, government agencies and not-for-profit organisations.
-He has extensive expertise in managing complex property portfolios, as Head of Corporate Property for the charity “Yourtown”, and formerly as the Director of Building, Planning Facilities and Property with the Roman Catholic Archdiocese of Brisbane, responsible for managing more than 450 properties, including 75 heritage-listed places.
-Mr Lummis is active on the Boards of several organisations, including Bolton Clarke (formerly RSL Care RDNS), Deaf Connect, National Trust (Australia) Queensland, Nazareth Care Australasia, Sisters of St Joseph Stewardship Council and the Brisbane Markets.
-He is a member of the Property Council of Queensland on its Social Infrastructure committee and is the Chair of the National Trust of Queensland’s Heritage & Advocacy Committee.
+He has extensive expertise in managing complex property portfolios, currently as the Chief of Development and Capital Planning for Southern Cross Care Qld and formerly as the Director of Building, Planning Facilities and Property with the Roman Catholic Archdiocese of Brisbane, responsible for managing more than 450 properties, including 75 heritage-listed places.
+Mr Lummis is active on the Boards of several organisations, including Bolton Clarke (formerly RSL Care RDNS), Deaf Connect, National Trust (Australia) Queensland, Mangrove Housing Limited, Sisters of St Joseph Stewardship Council and the Brisbane Markets.
+He is a member of the Property Council of Queensland on its Social Infrastructure committee.
 Mr Lummis has a Bachelor of Economics, Postgraduate Diploma in Applied Finance and Investment, a Diploma in Project and Construction Management, and is also a Fellow of the Australian Institute of Company Directors.

 Ann-Marie Allan